ucsf-web-services/ucsf_pattern_library/source/_patterns/00-base/animations/vertical-tabs.md

 #### @todo Sara fix me.

 ### Accessibility Considerations
-There are no specific requirements for accessibility.
+Complex menus, sliders, dialogs, tab panels, etc. must all be built to support keyboard accessibility.
 Please ensure accessibility by testing the whole page, including this element, in context.

+* About menu accessibility properties: http://webaim.org/techniques/aria/

 ### SEO Considerations
 This section is left intentionally blank and is for future consideration.